suomela/types3/README.md

 ## Sample data

-To explore the sample data set that we have in `sample-data`, try:
+To explore the sample data sets that we have in `sample-data`, try:

     ./types3-ui sample-data/ceec.json
+    ./types3-ui sample-data/ced-ppceme-chelar.json

 ## Prior versions